rohitgoutam6306/Super-store-data-analysis/README.md

 The 18-49 age group dominates sales, proving that middle-aged and young adults are our core shoppers.<br/>
 A surprising twist: Women are shopping more than men!
 (64% vs. 36%)<br/>
 This reinforces the idea that the store should focus on expanding women’s fashion and related categories.
-### Delivery Performance Status
-92% of orders are successfully delivered – a great sign of operational efficiency.<br/>
-However, 3% cancellations, 3% returns, and 2% refunds indicate some friction points that may need attention.
-### Revenue by Month jan to dec (2022) – What’s Going On?
-Monthly revenue is on a downward trend, from ₹1.9M to ₹1.65M.
 ### Most selling Category
 Kurta, western dresses, and sets are our top-performing categories.<br/>
 On the other side, five other categories are struggling.<br/>